haokeyingxiao/haoke/adr/2023-08-03-collecting-entity-data.md

 ### Providing data-driven features via the app system
 The features built upon the data that is collected, will be rolled out as an extension based on the app system.
-This way, we make feature releases independent of the Shopware 6 release cycle and can provide new features faster.
+This way, we make feature releases independent of the Haoke 6 release cycle and can provide new features faster.

 ### Including entities and fields
 By default, entities are not considered for data collection.